Live2Create Leadership Academy

 Who are you before anyone tells you who to be?

 The first two weeks aren't about academics — they're about culture.
 Students build community norms together, complete a strengths inventory, and begin their Personalized Learning Plan.
 No syllabi.
 No tests.
-Just honest self-observation and the beginning of trust.
+Just honest self-observation and the beginning of trust in each other and their coaches.

 PLP LaunchedStrength InventoryTrack Exploration